-The eligible population for the numerator is the number of children younger than 18 years of age with SCD who presented to an ED with fever during the measurement year (January 1-December 31) and received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
-Eligible children are restricted to those with SCD variants identified in Table 1 (see Supporting Documents), based on appropriate ICD-9 codes as documented in the medical record.
-Acceptable antibiotics are listed in Table 2 (see Supporting Documents).
+The eligible population for the numerator is the number of children younger than 18 years of age with SCD who presented to an ED with severe pain who had a parenteral analgesic within 60 minutes following initial contact and a pain assessment within 30 minutes following analgesic administration during the measurement year (January 1-December 31).
+Eligible children are restricted to those with SCD variants identified in Table 1 (see Supporting Documents), based on appropriate ICD-9 codes, as documented in the medical record.